cosmicjs/docs/docs/guides/README.md

 ```

 ## Nuxt.js
+[Nuxt.js](https://nuxtjs.org/) is a framework for building Vue websites and apps.

 Cosmic makes a great [Nuxt.js CMS](https://www.cosmicjs.com/knowledge-base/nuxtjs-cms) for your Nuxt.js websites and apps.
 Get started adding Cosmic-powered content into your Nuxt.js apps using the following steps:

 ### 1. Install a new Nuxt.js app